achuchulev/hello/README.md

-# hello
-Script that prints hello
+# Shell script that prints Hello!